PROGRAMME FOR COUNTRY PARTNERSHIP

 The aim of this component is to mainstream circular economy principles and practices in Cambodia’s industry, and contribute to increased productivity and competitiveness while reducing the environmental footprint of enterprises.

 Support to women’s economic empowerment and youth employment will be integrated across all PCP interventions, taking a gender-responsive and youth-oriented approach.

-A high-level inter-ministerial National Coordination Body will be established as the highest PCP governing body, mandated by the Prime Minister.
+A high-level inter-ministerial National Coordination Body serves as the highest PCP governing body, mandated by the Prime Minister.